Mercuriiio/COLCS/README.md

 python preprocess/generate_h5ad.py --count_csv_path="./data/original/csv/hnsc_rb1.csv" --save_h5ad_dir="./data/preprocessed/csv/" --filter --norm --log --scale --select_hvg
 ```
 ### 2. Training.
+The COLCS training process is divided into two phases, a pre-training phase and a fine-tuning phase, details of which can be found in [train.py](https://github.com/Mercuriiio/COLCS/blob/main/train.py).
+When performing model training, you need to specify the path of preprocessed data, as well as parameters such as the number of training epochs and the learning rate.
+The following is an example of a training command.
 ```python
 python train.py --input_h5ad_path="./data/preprocessed/csv/hnsc_rb1_preprocessed.h5ad" --epochs 100 --lr 1 --batch_size 512 --pcl_r 1024 --cos
 ```